 Things to Do in Homer Alaska

-After a long day of driving our group finally arrives to the Hubs family friends property.
+After a long day of driving our group finally arrives at the Hubs family friend's property.
 They own several houses and cabins along a stretch of beach just before you reach Homer.

 When we arrive we drawn into the pretty views and can't believe we get to stay here.

-They own several cabins and beautiful homes and each of us are given our own bungalows for our time in Homer.
+They own several cabins and beautiful homes and each of us is given our own bungalows for our time in Homer.
 They treated us like family and we all became fast friends.